 👉 Read the full story on The Wall Street Journal

-If you’re considering a move to Milan, this could be a game-changer.
+If you’re considering a move to Italy, this could be a game-changer.
 You may also be interested in our other posts on Italian living and real estate:

 - Best Places to Live in Italy for Family